 Conlan feels he isn’t too far away from the champions like Warrington.

 “Well, I’m ranked number one with WBO, number three with WBA, and number seven or eight with IBF.
 I know I’m very, very close.
 I feel I’m getting there.
 I’m almost there,” he added.

 Belmar Preciado will be in the opposite corner as Conlan once again headlines at the world-famous Madison Square Garden in New York.

-The Irish contingent will be out in force once again as the 28-year-old pushes for a fourteenth career victory in the paid ranks.
+The Irish contingent will again be out in force as the 28-year-old pushes for a fourteenth career victory in the paid ranks.

 Ex-opponent Kid Galahad recently won a final eliminator for a second crack at the IBF belt.
-It comes on the back of Galahad possibly laying claims to winning the first encounter.
+It comes on the back of Galahad possibly claiming to win the first encounter.

 Warrington squeezed through with his red belt intact.
 But Galahad will be confident of now being the champion’s boogieman.

 That’s what’s potentially next, although some may wonder what might have been.
-Signing with Top Rank would have opened huge doors for Warrington.
+Signing with Top Rank would have opened enormous doors for Warrington.

-Fights against Conlan, Shakur Stevenson and eventually Teofimo Lopez and Vasyl Lomachenko could have been in his future.
+Fights against Conlan, Shakur Stevenson, Teofimo Lopez, and Vasyl Lomachenko could have been in his future.

 Whatever happens, Conlan is firmly knocking on the door.
-The Irishman may be in a position to land his own shot at world glory in 2021.
+The Irishman may be able to land his shot at world glory in 2021.